Take 12 Trips – a social media challenge

 Another of the initial “booked in” trip where I ran the Brighton Marathon together with 5-6 friends from the Hitchin Running Club.
 I feel I’ve now “done” Brighton having cycled to it 3x in the “London to Brighton” bike ride, run around it in the marathon as well as visited the town many “normal” weekend breaks too.

 A random trip to Cyprus with my mate Chopper for some proper, early Summer sun.
 With only 4 months of the year gone so far I was already over halfway on trip number seven.
 We stayed in Aiya Napa but drove west to Limasssol and north up to Girne, crossing the border into the Turkish occupied region.
 It was strange seeing the capital city Nicosia with blockades, barriers and border guides running through its middle!

 Trip 8 – Belfast – May

 Belfast in early May featured a trip for me and Rob of Hornblower Travels to see our Irish friend Emma, back in her homeland … but sadly with one friend down due to pregnancy (preferring not to fly after 28 weeks).
 The Games of Thrones tour was a highlight, culminating in the Giant’s Causeway and Rob wrote a little post about it.

 Trip 9 – Cotswolds – August

 The Cotswolds is very twee and makes the perfect location for a Summer wedding.
 On this occasion the marriage of my girlfriend’s brother Matty to his now wife Megan.
 We stayed in Lower Slaughter!
-Sounds omninous but it was absolutely delightful, like something straight out of ‘Midsomer Murders’.
+That sounds omninous but it was absolutely delightful, like something straight out of ‘Midsomer Murders’.